History and Background of Layered Architecture

 Handling Complex Queries

-Complex conditions or dynamic queries that are difficult to express with method name-based queries can be written directly in JPQL using @Query annotation or by using QueryDSL for type-safe queries.
-QueryDSL writes queries in Java code based on Q-type classes, enabling compile-time verification of syntax errors, utilizing IDE auto-completion, and easily writing dynamic queries that conditionally add where clauses.
+Complex conditions or dynamic queries that are difficult to express with method name-based queries can be written directly in JPQL with the @Query annotation or implemented with QueryDSL for type-safe queries.
+QueryDSL expresses queries in Java code based on Q-type classes, which allows compile-time checking, benefits from IDE auto-completion, and makes it easier to build dynamic queries with conditional where clauses.

 Service Layer